 - Trained more than 18,000 community volunteers to recognize the danger signs of a difficult pregnancy, which produced faster referrals for emergency care and saved lives.

 “From my knowledge of the maternal danger signs I would say that I have been taking a very big risk with my life.
 I know better now.
 No woman should risk her life or that of her baby,” said Mrs. Gift Ede of Igbo-Etiti, Enugu State.

 Read more about PATHS2:

 - An Effective Partnership for Health Systems Strengthening: The PATHS2 Legacy in Northern Nigeria

-- Working Across Nigeria to Improve Health, Governance, and Food Security
+- Nigeria: Working to Improve Health, Governance, and Food Security

 - PATHS2 Shares Health Systems Innovations and Experiences in Nigeria through Knowledge Fair